rafadc/rhythmic/README.md

 It just a simple drum machine that can also play loops but can be user interactively from Ruby console

 ## Installation

-Since irb can't use threads by default you must change your $HOME/.irb and add the following line:
+Rythmic requires SDL installed.

+To install on MacOSX you must run "brew install sdl sdl_mixer"

+Also, some versions of readline are blocking so if you experience sounds not being played you must add the following line to $HOME/.irb:

 	IRB.conf[:USE_READLINE] = false

-Also rythmic requires SDL installed.

-To install on MacOSX you must run "brew install sdl sdl_mixer"
+Unluckly then your history keys will stop working in irb

 ## Using rythmic